Mititei

 - Serve with mustard and cold beer.

-Mititei Variations
+Mititei Notes and Variations

-- Spices and Other Flavorings: While garlic, paprika and coriander are the most common spices for mititei, other flavorings can be used as well.
+- Spices and other flavorings: While garlic, paprika and coriander are the most common spices for mititei, other flavorings can be used as well.
 Try minced onion, thyme, hot pepper flakes, dill, cloves, cumin or marjoram.

 - Mititei can also be formed into patties and cooked as burgers or rolled into balls for tasty meatballs.